microsoft/ReSub/README.md

 Any calls from this method to store methods decorated with `@autoSubscribe` will establish an autosubscription.

 React’s `setState` method should not be called directly in this function.
 Instead, the new state should be returned and `ComponentBase` will handle the update of the state.

-##### `protected _initStoreSubscriptions(): StoreSubscription<S>[]`

-This method is called during component construction and should return a list of all `StoreSubscriptions`.
-These subscriptions will be registered and will work in addition to any autosubscriptions formed later.

 ##### `protected _componentDidRender()`